DylanMeeus/springboot_jwt_blog/_posts/2015-04-03-using-touchid-for-authentication-in-your-react-native-app.markdown

 # Run in the React Native app's folder
 pod init
 ```
-Edit the `Podfile` content to look as follows
+Edit the `Podfile` content to look as follows:

 ```ruby
 platform :iOS, '8.0'